 Ask about your options in case you file a claim.
 If a piece is damaged, can you choose to have it replaced instead of repaired?
 If you insured a unique piece, such as an irreplaceable antique, how will your claim be resolved?

 Are there any special precautions you need to take against risk?
 Does the policy require specific security measures on your part, whether at home or while traveling?
-If there is negligence or carelessness on your part, how might that impact your coverage?
+If there's negligence or carelessness on your part, how might that impact your coverage?

 In order to file a claim, what proof of damage or loss do you need to present?
 In the case of theft, do you have to file a police report?

-Do I Have The Option Of A Cash-Out In Case Of A Loss?
+6. Do I Have the Option of a Cash-Out in Case of a Loss?

-If you've insured an item and are paying a premium based on its replacement value, you will likely not get the replacement value in cash.
-If your policy has a cash-out option, it will likely be significantly less than the replacement value.
-Cash value insurance is a more expensive and uncommon option but will give you the most flexibility to choose how your pieces are repaired or replaced.
+If you've insured an item and are paying a premium based on its replacement value, you likely won't get the replacement value in cash.
+If your policy has a cash-out option, it'll likely be significantly less than the replacement value.
+Cash value insurance is a more expensive and uncommon option but will give you the most flexibility when choosing how your pieces are repaired or replaced.

 Read our article on gem and jewelry insurance quotes.